Profile

 📦 Storage

-• Reheat them in the oven to restore their crispiness before serving.
+• Reheat them in a moderate fan oven to bring back their crispness before serving.

 🍷 Pairing